 Notes left at the house can result in a fee of $30 being assessed to your account and potentially a termination of your contract with us.

 We are able to give most pills and liquid medications to most pets provided your pet is agreeable.
-If your pet is difficult to medicate, they may not be a good fit for our services and medications cannot be guaranteed.
+If your pet is difficult to medicate or hides during visits, they may not be a good fit for our services and medications cannot be guaranteed.

 We do not charge an additional fee for administering medications and we do not give needle-administered medications

 Our policy to always ensure the highest safety for your pet.
 With this in mind, if your dog pulls excessively or lunges, we reserve the right to utilize a different collar from what you normally use.
 This could be a martingale, gentle leader, Halti, slip lead, EZ walker harness, or Sprenger training collar, depending on the situation.